 Guided tour only!

 You can only visit the mine as part of a tour group, led by a local guide.
 It’s not allowed to walk around the mine without a guide.
 Tours are available in many different languages and you will need to buy a ticket for a tour at a specific time.
-For a guided tour in English, you can also buy skip-the-line tickets here.
+For a guided tour, you can also buy skip-the-line tickets here.

 Another option is to buy a ‘Package’ ticket, which includes entry to both the Tourist and Miner’s Routes.
 Please keep in mind that this will be quite a lengthy experience and will take a good part of the day.
 To learn more about the Package Offer, please check the official website.